xavierclements/aef-data-orchestration/README.md

 While usable independently, this tool is optimized as a component within a comprehensive Analytics Engineering Framework comprising:

-1. **Orchestration Framework**: Maintained by Analytics Engineers to provide seamless, extensible orchestration and execution infrastructure.
+1. [Orchestration Framework](https://github.com/oscarpulido55/aef-orchestration-framework): Maintained by Analytics Engineers to provide seamless, extensible orchestration and execution infrastructure.
-1. **Data Model**: Directly used by end data practitioners to manage data models, schemas, and Dataplex metadata.
+1. [Data Model](https://github.com/oscarpulido55/aef-data-model): Directly used by end data practitioners to manage data models, schemas, and Dataplex metadata.
 1. **(This repository) Data Orchestration**: Directly used by end data practitioners to define and deploy data pipelines using levels, threads, and steps.
-1. **Data Transformation**: Directly used by end data practitioners to define, store, and deploy data transformations.
+1. [Data Transformation](https://github.com/oscarpulido55/aef-data-transformation): Directly used by end data practitioners to define, store, and deploy data transformations.